Project-Silicium/Device-Binaries/VenusTZ/README.md

 > [!NOTE]
 > This App can't Change Secure Boot Settings when not Executed wihin the BDS Phase. <br>
-> Deub Policy might Break Windows Boot, So be carefull.
+> Debug Policy might Break Windows Boot, So be carefull.

 This is a Scraped UEFI Menu wich has Settings for Secure Boot, RPMB, etc.